Frequently Asked Questions - UMAT

 Yes!
 Even high achieving students stumble in the UMAT.
-Some students with perfect year 12 scores (99.95 / OP 1) have missed out on a place in medicine and related courses due to their low UMAT scores.
-In some cases, your UMAT score is more important than your year 12 score in securing a place in the health sciences.
+Some students with perfect year 13 scores/First Year GPA have missed out on a place in medicine and related courses due to their low UMAT scores.
+In some cases, your UMAT score is more important than your academic score in securing a place in the health sciences.

 Research shows training can significantly improve UMAT score by familiarizing you with the types of questions that will be asked and developing strategies to tackle them.
 Even ACER now admits that training for UMAT helps.